 How old am I really?
-I think I said "25."
+If I remember correctly, I think told them "25."

 The King and Queen always have too much fun!.

-Antiqua racticed for the coming article in featured in the Ames Tribune
+Antiqua practiced for the coming article featured in the Ames Tribune.

 Julie Ferrell, Staff Writer for the Ames Tribune came and brought

 She took the above photo and the photo used in the following Sunday issue of the Ames Tribune.

 The Tribune Website photo caption: Dee Dreeszen plays a crumhorn as part of Musica Antiqua,